 No representation or warranty, expressed or implied, is made by Buru or any other person that the material contained in this report will be achieved or prove to be correct.
 Except for statutory liability which cannot be excluded, each of Buru, its officers, employees and advisers expressly disclaims any responsibility for the accuracy or completeness of the material contained in this report and excludes all liability whatsoever (including in negligence) for any loss or damage which may be suffered by any person as a consequence if any information in this report or any error or omission there from.
-Neither Buru nor any other person accepts any responsibility to update any person regarding any inaccuracy, omission or change in information in this report or any further information.
+Neither Buru nor any other person accepts any responsibility to update any person regarding any inaccuracy, omission or change in information in this report or any other information made available to a person nor any obligation to furnish the person with any further information.